rust-lang/rust/src/doc/unstable-book/src/language-features/c-unwind.md

 ------------------------

-Introduces a new ABI string, "C-unwind", to enable unwinding from other languages (such as C++) into Rust frames and from Rust into other languages.
+Introduces four new ABI strings: "C-unwind", "stdcall-unwind", "thiscall-unwind", and "system-unwind".
+These enable unwinding from other languages (such as C++) into Rust frames and from Rust into other languages.

 See [RFC 2945] for more information.